Foreign relations of South Sudan

-The Republic of South Sudan established relations with sovereign states and international organizations following independence on 9 July 2011.
+The Republic of South Sudan established relations with sovereign states and international organizations following independence on 9 July 2011, including the African Union and United Nations.
 South Sudan's former ruling country of Sudan was the first state in the world to recognize South Sudan.

 Foreign policy

 In the immediate aftermath of the country's independence, South Sudan's foreign policy prerogative was seen as a challenge in the quest to balance relations between the West, other African states and the Arab states.
 Since independence, South Sudan has sought to shed its reliance on Sudan, reportedly planning to introduce the Swahili language and orient itself toward East Africa.

 Diplomatic relations

 Sudan was the first country to recognise the independence of South Sudan on 8 July 2011, one day prior to independence.
 Four other states followed suit on 8 July.
 Over 25 countries had recognised the country on 9 July, including all permanent members of the United Nations Security Council.

 On 14 July 2011, South Sudan was admitted as a member of the United Nations without a vote or objections raised by its members.

 List of countries which South Sudan maintains diplomatic relations with: